Spark plug threaded holes.

 They probably think that the heat range of

-the spark plug is changed by the use of antiseize compound.
+the spark plug is or could be changed by the use of antiseize compound.
 Frankly, it IS

 happen, that I believe any such considerations SHOULD BE IGNORED.
 I have NOT seen ANY